 Andrew J. Levander is Chair of the firm’s Policy Committee and a partner in the White Collar and Securities Litigation group.
 A former Assistant U.S. Attorney for the Southern District of New York in the Securities and Commodities Fraud Unit, Mr. Levander is consistently recognized for excellence in the practice of law.
 Since 2004, he has been cited as a leading lawyer by Chambers USA, a referral guide to leading lawyers in the United States based on the opinions of their peers and clients.
-Most recently, Mr. Levander received the 2013 Chambers USA Award for Excellence in White Collar Crime & Government Investigations, an award he also received in 2010.
+Recently, Mr. Levander received the 2013 Chambers USA Award for Excellence in White Collar Crime & Government Investigations, an award he also received in 2010.
+He has been nominated for this award again in 2014.

 Chambers has noted that Mr. Levander is “in the top league,” a “consummate professional and brilliantly effective litigator,” and “one of the brightest, most effective lawyers in New York.”
-Since 2009, he has been recognized nationally by Chambers for securities litigation, most recently referred to as "extraordinarily perceptive and experienced."
+In Chambers Global, clients describe him as “a terrific oral advocate” for his trial practice.
+Since 2009, he has been recognized nationally by Chambers USA for securities litigation, most recently referred to as "extraordinarily perceptive and experienced."
 Since 2012, Chambers has also listed him nationally as a top tier lawyer in securities regulation enforcement, and in 2013, recognized him as among the top trial lawyers, calling him a “Superstar.”
 In Chambers New York, Mr. Levander is "among the best litigators currently practicing" and designated as a Star Individual for white-collar & government investigations.
 In addition, Mr. Levander is also recognized as a leading white collar criminal defense lawyer by The Legal 500 (U.S.), noting that he is repeatedly singled out as "a lawyer in his prime" who has "visibility and big-ticket clients."
 The Legal 500 also recognizes Mr. Levander in the areas of securities shareholder litigation and has referred to him as “one of the best lawyers in the country” who has “a well deserved national reputation.”

 Since 2006, he has also been listed in The Best Lawyers in America in the areas of Bet-the-Company Litigation, Commercial Litigation, Corporate Compliance Law, Corporate Governance Law, White-Collar Criminal Defense, Regulatory Enforcement Litigation and Securities Litigation; described by Practical Law Company’s Which Lawyer? as a nationally recommended lawyer for dispute resolution and white collar investigations; highlighted as a “Litigation Star” in white-collar crime by Benchmark Litigation; was named in March 2009 by The Lawyer as one of the 25 “Transatlantic Elite;” and was recognized as a top “bet the company” lawyer by Corporate Counsel.
 In 2012 and 2013, Mr. Levander was recognized by Law360 as White Collar MVP for his headline-making representations.
 In 2013, he was ranked in The International Who’s Who of Business Crime Defence Lawyers and Securities Docket included him on its inaugural “Enforcement 40” - a list of the 40 best and brightest securities enforcement defense lawyers.